acnard/docebo-notes/mac-setup-notes/setup-notes.md

 "Git: RPC failed; HTTP 400 curl 22 The requested URL returned error: 400"

-It was fixed by increasing the buffers size
+It was fixed by increasing the buffers size.
+With the below command, I was able to re-add the mac setup notes to the repo and push all changes to github origin.

 **Large Files or Repository**